openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/auth.md

 ---

 Authentication in Ziti Edge occurs when a client wishes to interact with the Ziti Edge Controller.
-Authentication has begun when the client receives and API Session and is  complete when the API Session is fully authenticated.
+Authentication has begun when the client receives an API Session and is complete when the API Session is fully authenticated.
 API Sessions are a high level security context that represents an authenticated session with either the Ziti [Edge Client API](/docs/reference/developer/api#edge-client-api) or the Ziti [Edge Management API](/docs/reference/developer/api#edge-management-api).